USGS Data Management

 A dataset locator helps find the location of the dataset.
 Examples of locators are URL addresses, directories, or registered locators.
 A registered locator is a unique code that points to the specific dataset that is usually separate from the metadata.
 Examples of data locators are DOI (Digital Object Identifier), ARK (Archival Resource Key), Handles, URLs, PURL, XRI.
 See Preserve > Persistent Identifiers for more information.

-Example Data Citation
+Example Data Citation for non-USGS data

 The following example of a dataset citation is from the Earth Science and Information Partners (ESIP).